reusabledata/reusabledata/docs/fields.md

 ## license-commentary
 ### Field Description
-(Optional) Further commentary on the license, possibly including the though process of the curations and things like locations of additional licenses.
+(Optional) Further commentary on the license, possibly including the process of curation and things like locations of additional licenses.
 (Also described as *Commentary* in the reusabledata.org source details view)